-What are you really selling as a wedding or event planner?
+What are you really selling as an event planner?

 Planning takes a lot of work, especially when you’re just getting started.
 One of the main reasons we started EventPreneur Club was to help event planners share ideas and work out the best ways to market their business, but one of the questions that kept coming up was: what are you really selling as an event planner?

 The simple answer is yourself.
 You’re selling your expertise and knowledge on how to provide clients with the perfect event.
 You’re also selling your connections to different industries, all of which need to be brought together to make an event run smoothly.
 So as a lone entrepreneur, the most important thing you can do is effectively promote your event planning business.